 25 Random Things About AO RaftingPosted March 20, 2009 by Malina

 1) We are “hip” and “cool” and “rad” and “wicked”.
 Which should be obvious to you by now since we are writing a “25 random things” note.
-And since we have Facebook and Myspace, Twitter and Yelp, Flickr and Picasa and…we can’t even keep track really.
+And since we have Facebook, Twitter, Yelp, and Flickr …we can’t even keep track really.

 2) The first AO brochures were written by hand by Armstrong family members.
 They also addressed them–it was practically elder abuse when the Italian great aunts were involved.